-Molly started a job as a store manager.
-On her first day 2/03/20 she slipped and fell hurting her low back.
-She didn't file a claim that day, but decided to see a doctor on 3/04/21 due to ongoing low back pain that got worse.
+Dolly started a new job as a retail store manager.
+On her first day of work 2/03/2020 she slipped and fell hurting her low back.
+She didn't file a claim that day, but decided to see a doctor on 3/04/2021 due to ongoing low back pain that got worse.
 She was diagnosed with lumbar disc displacement at L5 related to her incident.
-She filed an injury claim on 3/04/21 and sent a copy of the medical report.
+Dolly filed an injury claim on 3/04/2021 and sent a copy of the medical report.

 Is her claim filed timely and allowable?

+- A. Yes, she fell at work with causal

-No, she missed the 1 year filing deadline for an injury claim.
+- B No, she missed the 1 year filing deadline for an injury claim

+- C. No, it was her first day